 What is the best theme park in Ho Chi Minh City?

 If we could only visit one, we would choose Suoi Tien Amusement Park because of the cultural elements in the park, not solely focused on the rides or games.
 It’s a cultural immersion experience as much as a day of rollercoasters and water slides.
-You might also consider Dam Sen Cultural Park or
+You might also consider Dam Sen Cultural Park.

 What are the highlights of Ben Thanh Market for families?